CrossTheRoadElec/Phoenix5-Documentation/README.md

 ![](images/LV-NeutralMode.png)

 ##### Current limiting
-Talon SRX has the ability to limit the output current to a specified maximum threshold.
-This functionality is available in all open-loop control modes.
-There is a separate current limit configuration for closed-loop control.
+Talon SRX can limit the output current to a specified maximum threshold.
+This functionality (when enabled) functions in all control modes.

-Current limiting configuration and enabling can be controlled by the following API.
+Current limiting configuration and enable can be controlled by the following API.

-1. Configure the continuous current limit to the amperage that you desire the current be limited to.
+1. Configure the continuous current limit to the amperage that you desire the current-draw be limited to.
-2. Configure the peak current limit to the current threshold amperage that will enforce the current limiting.
-If the peak current limit is set to 0, current limiting will be enforced at the continuous current limit.
+2. Configure the peak current limit to the threshold necessary to exceed to activate current limiting.
+If the peak current limit is less than the continuous current limit (zero for example) current limiting will be enforced when the current-draw exceeds to continuous current limit.
 3. Configure the peak current duration to the duration allowable over the peak current limit.
-If peak current duration is configured to 0, enforce current limiting as soon as current surpasses the peak current threshold.
+If peak current duration is configured to 0, current limiting is enforced immediately after current-draw surpasses the peak current threshold.
 4. Enable current limiting.

 ```Java